Fettuccine Paglia e Fieno Alla Carbonara

 • Reserve at least a cup of the cooking water before draining the pasta.
 This reserved cooking water, which contains the natural starch from the pasta, will be needed to emulsify the sauce.

-• Cooking the bacon or pancetta with the onion over low heat will allow all the fat from the bacon to be released and the onion to become translucent and soft, thus giving it a fantastic flavor.
+• Cooking the bacon or pancetta with the onion over low heat will release all the bacon’s fat and the onion to become translucent and soft, thus giving it a fantastic flavor.

 • Be very careful when you will add wine to the skillet.
 Turn the heat off to prevent any spillover.